All Products

 Usage notes

-• After you configure a sparse backup policy, the policy takes effect in about 10 to 15 minutes.
+• A new sparse backup policy takes 10 to 15 minutes to take effect.

-• The backup policy in the first row is fixed and cannot be deleted.
-You must set its backup cycle to Every Week (on at least two days) or High-frequency.
+• The first backup policy row is fixed and cannot be deleted.
+Set its backup cycle to Every Week (at least two days) or High-frequency.

-• If multiple sparse backup policies are scheduled for the same day, the system generates only one backup set for that day.
-The backup set is retained for the longest retention period specified in these policies.
+• If multiple policies are scheduled for the same day, only one backup set is generated.
+The system retains that backup set for the longest retention period among the overlapping policies.

-• After you configure a sparse backup policy, if a backup set fails to be generated or dumped within the backup window on a specific day, the backup for that day is skipped.
-No extra backup set is retained.
-Examples of failures include a failed backup, a locked instance, or a dump that is not completed before the level-1 backup expires.
+• If a backup fails within the backup window on a scheduled day, that day's backup is skipped.
+No additional backup set is retained.
+Failures include a failed backup job, a locked instance, or a dump that did not complete before the level-1 backup expired.

 Billing